Like a Prayer (song): Commercial performance

 In the United States, "Like a Prayer" debuted at number 38 on the Billboard Hot 100, and reached the top of the chart on the issue dated April 22, 1989.
 It stayed at the top for three weeks, before being replaced by Bon Jovi's "I'll Be There for You".
 It also topped the Dance Club Play chart, while reaching number three on the Adult Contemporary chart and number 20 on the Hot Black Singles chart.
-"Like a Prayer" was ranked at number 25 on the Hot 100 year-end chart for 1989, and was certified Platinum by the Recording Industry Association of America (RIAA) in May 1989, for shipment of one million copies.
+"Like a Prayer" was ranked at number 25 on the Hot 100 year-end chart for 1989, and was certified 2× Platinum by the Recording Industry Association of America (RIAA) in July 2024, for shipment of two million copies.
 According to Nielsen SoundScan, the song has also sold 1.1 million digital downloads as of December 2016.

-In Canada, "Like a Prayer" reached the top of the RPM 100 Singles chart in its ninth week.
-It was present on the chart for 16 weeks, and ranked as the top-selling single for 1989.
+In Canada, "Like a Prayer" reached the top of the RPM 100 Singles chart in its seventh week, earning Madonna her eighth number-one single in the country.
+Additionally, it held at number one for five consecutive weeks, becoming the singer's longest running number-one in the nation.
+The track was present on the chart for 17 weeks and ranked as the top-selling single of 1989 on the year-end chart.

 In Australia, "Like a Prayer" debuted on the ARIA Singles Chart at number three on March 19, 1989.
 The next week it reached the top of the chart, and stayed there for another four weeks.
 The single was present for a total of 22 weeks on the chart, and was certified Platinum by the Australian Recording Industry Association (ARIA), for shipment of 70,000 copies.
 It was also the top-selling single for 1989 in Australia.
 In New Zealand, "Like a Prayer" had a similar run as in Australia, by debuting at number three on the RIANZ Singles Chart, and reaching the top of the chart the next week.
 The single was present for a total of 13 weeks on the chart.
 It became Madonna's seventh number-one hit in Japan, and occupied the top position of the Oricon Singles Chart for three weeks.